 Once you have all that valuable data you need to put it to good use in your engagement plan.
 Let’s look at a few actionable tips to get you started:

 - Reach out using the right channels: Not all of your volunteers open every email you send and will end up missing out on important information.
-So, to make sure everyone gets your message at the right time you can use text messages to inform volunteers and keep them engaged by asking them how their work is going, and addressing their queries.
+So, to make sure everyone gets your message at the right time you can use peer-to-peer texting and mass texting to inform volunteers and keep them engaged by asking them how their work is going, and addressing their queries.

 - Send out tailored volunteer opportunities: Create segments in your volunteer list, based on their interests, so that you can send relevant opportunities based on their specific skills.
 That way, you won’t end up overwhelming them with tasks they cannot perform.